TimTaylor/regplateR/README.md

 There are many additional validations that still need to be incorporated in the package (e.g. “I” and “Q” cannot be used in the three-letter sequence of current registration plates).
-I’ve started an incomplete list of these in the issues tracker.